-We are open 8:30am – 6:30pm Monday to Friday, with an extended evening on Thursdays from 6:30 – 8:00pm for pre-booked appointments only.
+We are open 8:30am – 6:30pm Monday to Friday, with extended opening hours on a Saturday from 8:00am – 1:00pm for pre-booked appointments only.
 From the 1st August we will be running the extended access across our two surgeries, appointments will be available Monday to Friday 6:30pm-8:00pm and Weekends 8:00am – 1:00pm at Halstead and 8:00am – 2:00pm at Chelmsford surgery, click on the following link for more information Extended Access – patient FAQ

 Appointments are available during the hours listed on the Home page.
 The phone lines are closed daily between 1 and 2pm, except for emergencies.

 If you are too ill to come to the surgery and you require a visit at home, please call the surgery before 10:30am.
 Please state whether you require a visit urgently (to help us assess priority) Please note the doctor may contact you by telephone or video consultation in the first instance.

 Booking an appointment online